Nos Pilifs Farm: History

 In 1971 Nelly Seiler Filipson (1926–2012), sensitized by her personal background, created a rehabilitation centre in Laeken for children with mental disabilities.
 She named it Nos Pilifs from an anagram of her name.
 This centre still receives some fifty disabled children up to the age of 13.
 Other organizations have been created to meet the needs of disabled persons who attended the centre.
 That is how the leisure club was established in 1980, "La Ferme Nos Pilifs" as a company that hires people with disabilities in 1984, the Maison Nos Pilifs providing accommodation and support service in 1985, "le Potelier des Pilifs" day centre in 1989, the "Ados Pilifs" secondary school for autistic children in 2011, the "Villa Pilifs" hostel in 2015, and soon "Les Piloux" inclusive children's nursery.
 All these private nonprofit organizations share the same philosophy: acceptance of difference and inclusion of people with disabilities.

 The centre

-Nos Pilifs centre is a pre-primary and primary school with specialized education for children with pervasive developmental disorders (specialized in type 3 – autism) or with mental retardation or deficiency.
+Nos Pilifs centre is a pre-primary and primary school with specialized education for children with autism or intellectual disability.
 The school is part of the non-confessional network.
 Nos Pilifs centre provides multidisciplinary care in speech therapy, psychomotor education, occupational therapy, physiotherapy and behavioural psychology.